kusumaningrat/python-tfgen/readme.md

 ```bash
 git clone https://<git_url/python-tfgen
 ```
 You need to prepare a file named `data.yaml` that define your servers spec.
-The file is look like this for example.
+The file is look like this for example (just make custom base on your need).
 ```
 user_data:
   - user: ubuntu